pyoomph/pyoomph/docs/source/tutorial/multidom/twofluids.rst

 .. tip::

    There is a similar example case in oomph-lib at https://oomph-lib.github.io/oomph-lib/doc/navier_stokes/two_layer_interface/html/index.html.
 However, in their case, a single mesh (i.e. domain) is used, but with varying viscosity and mass densities per elements.
 The free surface is just added at an interior interface.
 Thereby, the continuity of the velocity field and the mesh position across the interface is automatically fulfilled, i.e. no Lagrange multipliers to connect the velocity and mesh are necessary.
 However, since the pressure has a jump at the interface due to the Laplace pressure, the pressure space must be discontinuous, i.e. in the oomph-lib example, Crouzeix-Raviart instead of Taylor-Hood elements are used.
 While it is possible to follow the same approach in pyoomph, it is not discussed here.
 The moment, mass transfer between both phases is considered, the normal velocity has a jump at the interface as well, provided the mass densities in both phases are different.
 Then, Lagrange multipliers are definitely required.

+   If you are interested in a pyoomph version of oomph-lib's way of implementing it on a single domain, you find the corresponding code here: :download:`two_layer_flow_single_domain.py`